Pasek108/FM-MultiStepForm/README.md

 ## Performance
+> [!WARNING]
+> The accessibility score is lower because of the design's color contrast.

 ### Desktop
 ![desktop performance](/_for_readme/desktop-performance.png)
-Accessibility score is lower due to colors contrast of the design.

 ### Mobile
 ![mobile performance](/_for_readme/mobile-performance.png)